github/opensource.guide/docs/templates/translation-issue-template.md

 - [ ] Merge the `i18n` branch into `gh-pages` and push the branch to your fork.
 This should build the website and it should be visible at the preview url above.
 - [ ] Update `title`, `description`, and `locale` in `_config.yml`
-- [ ] Copy `_data/local/en-US.yml` to a new file with the name of your locale and translate the strings.
+- [ ] Copy `_data/locale/en-US.yml` to a new file with the name of your locale and translate the strings
 - [ ] Create a new directory in `_articles/` for your locale and translate each guide:
   - [ ] best-practices.md
   - [ ] building-community.md